aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 Unit tests, under `tests/unit` folder are standard [Jest](https://jestjs.io) tests.

 End-to-end tests, under `tests/e2e` folder, will test the module features by deploying AWS Lambda functions into your AWS Account.
-We use CDK lib for Typescript for creating infrastructure, and `aws sdk` for invoking the functions and assert on the expected behaviors.
+We use [aws-cdk](https://docs.aws.amazon.com/cdk/v1/guide/getting_started.html) v1 library (not v2 due to [this cdk issue](https://github.com/aws/aws-cdk/issues/18211)) for Typescript for creating infrastructure, and [aws-sdk-js v2](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/) for invoking the functions and assert on the expected behaviors.
 All steps are also executed by Jest.

 Running end-to-end tests will deploy AWS resources.
 You will need an AWS account and the tests might incur costs.
 The cost from **some services** are covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) but not all of them.
 If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).